 - On the server machine open a web browser and visit http://canyouseeme.org

-- Enter the server communication port number in the Port to Check field and click Check port.
+- Depending on which port you are checking, enter the server's communication or administration port number in the Port to Check field and click Check port.

 - Provided you have configured everything properly the form will return "Success" as the check result.

 The server starts "listening" on the administration port only when the Allow TCP/IP connection checkbox is enabled in the server configuration settings.
 Keep this in mind when you are checking server availability on this port.